What Are SPF and COP?

 When the outside temperature drops below 5°C, remember to remove the ice that accumulates on the evaporator, due to the moisture generated in the air condensing.
 Because the ice decreases the efficiency of the coil by reducing its ability to transfer heat to the refrigerant, remove it and switch on ‘defrost mode’ by reversing its action.
 To melt the ice, direct the hot gas to the outdoor coil and switch off the evaporator fan.

 No matter that this usually is not mentioned on the manufacturer’s COP, when you remove the ice, the SPF will also decrease.
-This way, you will minimize the amount of wasted energy and improve the operating efficiency of the heat pump by 5-10%.
+This way, you will minimise the amount of wasted energy and improve the operating efficiency of the heat pump by 5-10%.

 To achieve optimal heating of the space in your home, remember that before installing a heat pump you need to insulate the building.
 That will improve the living conditions, despite temperature fluctuations.